 DONATIONS, FUNDRAISERS & APPEARANCES:

 The Condors also routinely donate tickets and merchandise to non-profit events in the area.
-This season, more than 200 organizations benefited from the Condors generosity and approximately $30,000 worth of tickets and merchandise were donated for charity events and auctions.
-In addition, the Condors helped several of these non-profits generate more funds with ticket fundraising and brought in approximately $50,000 in cash for a multitude of causes.
+This season, more than 200 organizations benefited from the Condors generosity and approximately $27,431 worth of tickets and merchandise were donated for charity events and auctions.

 Although difficult to measure, the Condors strive to make a personal impact on the community with appearances to schools, hospitals and community events.
 Players, staff and mascots contribute many hours to make more than 200 appearances per year.